Azure-Samples/MultiAgent_Azure_PostgreSQL_AutoGen0.4/README.md

 ## Test the system

 You can test out the system in two ways:
-- Use the provided notebooks to test with provided examples or your own.
+1. Use the provided notebooks to test with provided examples or your own.
-Or
-- Run individual python files for testing each group chat mechanism separately:
+2. Run individual python files for testing each group chat mechanism separately:
   - **SelectorGroupChat**: test_with_planner.py
   - **Roundrobin**: test_with_roundrobin.py
   - **Magentic**: test_with_magentic.py